Location of Chania in Greece and the World

 The official and national language of Greece is Greek.
 It is written in the Greek alphabet.
 In some tourist areas, you will also find street names and signs transliterated into the Latin script.
 Many Greeks speak English, French, German or Italian as a foreign language.

 Greece uses Euro (EUR) as currency.
-Major cards are accepted in larger cities and tourist areas in Greece.
+Major debit and credit cards are accepted in larger cities and tourist areas in Greece.
 When shopping, however, you may get better deals with merchants with cash than debit or credit cards.
 You can withdraw Euros from ATM machines.

 If you have a permanent non-EU residence and are planning to do some shopping during your stay in Greece, you may be interested to learn some tips and guidelines for tax free shopping.